-Do we need to remind you of all the collateral damage linked to deforestation or the eco-systemic services that forests provide us with ?
-We have already talked about them in this blog (here and there too) so you should remember.
+Do we need to remind you of all the collateral damage linked to deforestation or the eco-system services that forests provide ?
+We have already talked about these in this blog (here and there too).
 Yet forests are disappearing at an alarming rate.
-Between 1990 and 2020, an area of forest equivalent to more than three times that of metropolitan France has disappeared.
-The tropical forest, which accounts for half of the world's forests, is seriously threatened: in 2019, the equivalent of a soccer stadium is destroyed every two seconds (FAO, 2020).
+Between 1990 and 2020, an area of forest equal to more than three times that of metropolitan France has disappeared.
+The tropical forest, which accounts for half of the world’s forests, is seriously threatened: in 2019, the equivalent of a soccer stadium is destroyed every two seconds (FAO, 2020).

 The data produced is likely to be of interest to many users, including governments, NGOs, universities, the general public, but also companies wishing to reduce the risk of deforestation in their supply chains or fire monitoring actors.

 It is important to note that similar initiatives based on the use of Sentinel-1 data are currently emerging, such as the Wageningen University’s RADD alert system (Reiche et al., 2021) and the Brazilian alert system (Doblas et al., 2020).
 However, our method based on radar shadow detection has the advantage of effectively avoiding false alarms.

 The project’s labeling by the SCO provides us with funding to precisely define the architecture of the production system and finalize the demonstration mock-ups to distribute the first data and obtain feedback from users.
 In parallel, and with the assistance of the SCO team at CNES, we will quickly finalize the financing of the project development and production for three years.

 Ballère, M., Bouvet, A., Mermoz, S., Le Toan, T., Koleck, T., Bedeau, C., … & Lardeux, C. (2021).
 SAR data for tropical forest disturbance alerts in French Guiana: Benefit over optical imagery.
 Remote Sensing of Environment, 252, 112159.